Bangladesh at the 2022 Commonwealth Games

-Bangladesh competed at the 2022 Commonwealth Games at Birmingham, England but did not win any medals.
+Bangladesh competed at the 2022 Commonwealth Games in Birmingham, England, but did not win any medals.
 It was the team's tenth appearance at the Commonwealth Games.

-Boxer Sura Chakma and weightlifter Mabia Akhter were the country's flagbearers during the opening ceremony.
+Boxer Sura Krishna Chakma and weightlifter Mabia Akhter were the country's flagbearers during the opening ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the number of Bangladeshi competitors participating at the games per sport/discipline.